 Tumors of the nerves, fat, and surrounding sinuses occur less often.

-Lymphomas are the most often occurring malignant orbital tumors in adults.
+Lymphomas are the most commonly occurring malignant orbital tumors in adults.

-Metastic tumors most often arise from the breast and prostate, while squamous and basal cell cancer can invade the orbit from surrounding skin and sinus cavities.
+Metastic tumors most commonly arise from the breast and prostate, while squamous and basal cell cancer can invade the orbit from surrounding skin and sinus cavities.

 What are the symptoms of an orbital tumor?